-15.1 Configuration
+17.1 Configuration

-The test (i.e. mass-less) particles of the secondary galaxy are generated (usually in counts from $10^4$ to $10^6$ ) so that they follow the density profile of the secondary galaxy.
-The particles then move according to a smooth gravitational potential of both galaxies, which move with respect to each other based on their masses, shape of potentials, positions and velocities.
+The test (i.e. mass-less) particles of the secondary galaxy are generated (usually in counts from 10^4 to 10^7) so that they follow the density profile of the secondary galaxy.
+The particles then move according to a smooth gravitational potential of both galaxies, which move with respect to each other based on their masses, shape of potentials, positions and velocities; Eq.
+(77).
 Figures and videos are generally oriented so that the secondary galaxy approaches originally from the right hand side.

-In the simplest case, when the centers of the galaxies approach each other closer than some specific small distance, the potential of the secondary galaxy is suddenly switched off and the particles continue to move only in the fixed potential of the primary galaxy.
-This approach is applied in all simulations in Part II and in some simulations in Part III.
-In the simulations with dynamical friction and gradual disruption, the secondary galaxy is kept for whole time and its mass is progressively lowered during each successive passage.
+In the simplest case, when the centers of the galaxies pass through each other, the potential of the secondary galaxy is suddenly switched off and the particles continue to move only in the fixed potential of the primary galaxy.
+This approach is applied in simulation in Part II and in some simulations in Part III.
+In the simulations with dynamical friction and gradual disruption, the smooth potential of the secondary galaxy is kept for whole time and its mass is progressively lowered during each successive passage.
 The dynamical friction is added in the form of an (semi-)analytical prescription into the equations of motion of galaxies.